pola-rs/polars-book/user_guide/src/timeseries/temporal_groupby.md

 │ 2014-07-08 ┆ 96.27 │
 └────────────┴───────┘
 ```
-Note that the dates are sorted in ascending order - if they are not the output will not be correct!
+> Note that the dates are sorted in ascending order - if they are not sorted in this manner the output will not be correct!

 To get the annual average we tell `groupby_dynamic` that we want to:
 - group by the `Date` column every year